turboic/4dstudio-localserver/POST.md

 ## TODO
-- redo the gif with current UI
+- redo the gif with current UI and in a industrial context (for the model and the script)
 - DONE spell checking
 - DONE fix links and TODO
 - add a conclusion
 - is it ok to officially got mit license ?
+YES

 # 4dstudio-localserver
 #### Or How To Edit Augmented Reality Scripts With Your Favorite Native Editor